pilsnerfrajz/pilsnerfrajz/README.md

 ## Current projects
 I'm currently developing a "banking application", combining elements of different courses given at KTH.
 The project involves:
 * a Java GUI using Java Swing
-* connecting to a server using TCP
+* connecting to a server over TCP
 * executing transactions on the server using the SQLite C interface

 The current progress can be found [here](https://github.com/pilsnerfrajz/Breadbank).